-Contact the Town's Club Development Officer for further information or to join our mailing list.
+Contact the Town's Community Development Officer for further information or to join our mailing list.

 Heart Foundation Walking

-For more information on the Heart Foundation Walking program, click on the link here.
+For more information on the Heart Foundation Walking program, see the applicable web page.

 Whadjuk Walking Trails

-For more information on the Whadjuk Trails network, go to the website by clicking here.
+For more information on the Whadjuk Trails network, please visit their website.